 - Divide your annual interest rate by how many times your interest compounds annually.
 This will give you your "periodic rate."

 - Next, add 1 to your periodic rate.

 - Next, divide your annual interest rate by 365 for each day of the year.
 This will give you your daily rate.

-Raise the answer to the power of the number of days that interest accrues before you make a payment.
-For example, if you make a car payment every 30 days, raise 1.0004 to the 30th power to get 1.012069861.
+- You will now raise the number that you get to the power of the number of days that your interest accrues before you're required to make your payment.
+If you pay your car loan every 30 days, you'll raise your period rate to the 30th power.